-In four years the annual fundraiser has helped put more than 150,000 cans on foodbank shelves and seen Resene donate over $690,000 worth of paint.
+In five years the annual fundraiser has helped put more than 190,000 cans on foodbank shelves.

-The cans are a major boost for Salvation Army foodbanks just at the right time, Salvation Army National Manager of welfare services, Jono Bell says.
+The cans are a major boost for Salvation Army foodbanks just at the right time, Salvation Army Territorial Director of Community Ministries, Jono Bell says.

-In 2018, The Salvation Army provided more than 60,000 food parcels to New Zealanders struggling to put food on the table.
-The generosity shown through Hunger for Colour in the past four years has made a real difference in helping ensure families don’t go hungry in all parts of the country, Jono says.
+In 2019, The Salvation Army provided more than 60,000 food parcels to New Zealanders struggling to put food on the table.
+The generosity shown through Resene’s Hunger for Colour in the past five years has made a real difference in helping ensure families don’t go hungry in all parts of the country, Jono says.

-“Pretty much everywhere we have a foodbank, there’s a Resene ColorShop so it’s an incredibly important fundraiser for us, so we can keep getting food to those that need it most in their time of need.”
+“Pretty much everywhere we have a foodbank, there’s a Resene ColorShop.
+It’s an incredibly important fundraiser for us, so we can keep getting food to those that need it most in their time of need.”

 Resene Marketing Manager Karen Warman says the company first collected cans for The Salvation Army after the Canterbury earthquakes.
 Staff and customers loved the idea and the company has been looking for ways to give back ever since, she says.

-‘The campaign has generated fantastic feedback over the past four years.
-People like donating food knowing it is going directly to help someone in their local community and the test pots are a popular, versatile product which encourages people to come in,’ she says.
+‘The campaign has generated fantastic feedback over the past five years.
+People like donating food knowing it is going directly to help someone in their local community and the testpots are a popular, versatile product which encourages people to come in,’ she says.

 “We’re looking forward to the total donations for Hunger for Colour reaching over 200,000 cans.’